Prefabricated Accessible Shower Guide

 - One-Piece Prefab Shower:

-- Pro: Faster to install because is already fully assembled.
+- Pro: Faster to install because it is already fully assembled.

-- Pro: Easy to clean because there are very few joints where mold and dirt will get caught.
+- Pro: Easy to clean because there are very fewer joints where mold and dirt will get caught.

-- Pro: If installed correctly, one-piece units are less prone to water leakage problems than prefab models assembled on-site.
+- Pro: If installed correctly, one-piece units are less prone to water leakage problems.

 - Con: The drawback of a one-piece prefab shower is that it is a large, heavy, unwieldy unit which often won’t fit up the staircases or through the doorways and hallways of the home.
-A one-piece unit is usually a better consideration during the initial construction phase of a home.
+A one-piece unit is usually easier to add when constructing a new home and it is installed before all the walls and doorways are completed.

 - Multi-Piece Prefab Shower:

-- Pro: It comes in several pieces, so it is much easier to transport into the bathroom, making it a better option for remodeling projects.
+- Pro: It comes in several pieces, so it is much easier to transport into the bathroom, typically making it a better consideration when remodeling an existing bathroom.

 - Con: More joints than a one-piece unit, which means there is more potential for water leaks.